openmobilehub/android-omh-auth/README.md

 ## Overview

-OMH Auth is an Android client library that makes it easy to integrate auth providers on both Google Mobile Services (GMS) and non-GMS devices.
-It eliminates the need for separate codebases for different Android builds.
+The OMH Auth Client Library simplifies authentication integration for Android developers across devices, supporting both Google Mobile Services (GMS) and non-GMS configurations.
+With a unified interface, it enables easy incorporation of Google Sign-in and other third-party authentication providers without maintaining separate codebases.

-With the OMH Auth Client Library, you can easily add Google Sign in and other third-party authentication providers to your applications, regardless of whether the device has GMS or not.
-The library takes care of the technical details, providing a unified interface and components for a consistent auth experience.
+This README serves as a valuable learning resource, providing step-by-step instructions for setting up an Android Studio project and effectively implementing the OMH Auth Client Library.
+Whether you are new to Android development or an experienced programmer, this guide equips you with the knowledge to seamlessly integrate authentication features into your applications.
+For a broader understanding of OMH's philosophy and comprehensive capabilities, visit the official website at https://www.openmobilehub.com.

 ## A single codebase, running seamlessly on any device